 - B.S., Computer and Information Science, University of Oregon

 Tom Cova is Professor of Geography at the University of Utah in Salt Lake City.
 His research and teaching interests are environmental hazards, emergency management, transportation, and geographic information science (GISci).
 His primary focus is wildfire evacuation analysis and planning, and he has published on a variety of topics in many leading hazards, transportation and GIScience journals He served as Chair of the GIS Specialty Group and Hazards, Disasters & Risks Specialty Group of the Association of American Geographers (AAG).
 In 2008, he served as Program Chair for the International Conference of Geographic Information Science (GIScience '08) held in Park City, Utah.
+Rencently, he led an NSF-funded program to mentor junior faculty in the field of Hazards/Disaster research.
 He teaches courses on environmental hazards, human geography, emergency management, and GIS.

 10/20: Zixuan Huang defends his MS thesis on evacuating low-mobility populations with autonomous vehicles.

 9/20: Interviewed by KUTV about dangerous wildfire conditions in the western US.